 And now that you know our picks, come back to Pulse Wrestling on Sunday night for our full, live coverage of WWE Fatal 4 Way.

 Tags: alicia fox, big show, C.M.
-Punk, cm punk, Drew McIntyre, edge, Eve Torres, fatal 4 way, Gail Kim, Intercontinental Championship, jack swagger, john cena, John Morrison, Kofi Kingston, Maryse, Matt Hardy, NXT, R-Truth, randy orton, Raw, rey mysterio, sheamus, Smackdown, Straight Edge Society, The Miz, U.S. Championship, United States Championship, World Heavyweight Championship, WWE, wwe championship, WWE Divas Championship
+Punk, cm punk, Drew McIntyre, edge, Eve Torres, fatal 4 way, Gail Kim, Intercontinental Championship, jack swagger, john cena, John Morrison, Kofi Kingston, Maryse, Matt Hardy, NXT, R-Truth, randy orton, Raw, rey mysterio, sheamus, Smackdown, Straight Edge Society, The Miz, United States Championship, World Heavyweight Championship, WWE, wwe championship, WWE Divas Championship